 - No tail hole (lets be honest here — having to quickly adjust the coat before the dog goes to the bathroom, or finding yourself late to do so — not fun)

 I decided to try a brand that is new to North America: Pomppa Oy.
 Pomppa is a high-quality dog coat company from Finland.
 I ordered from the North American distributor Clean Run.
+If you are in the USA or Canada, go to Clean Run!
 I decided to order two sizes to find the perfect fit.
 The size guide said to choose the smaller size if your dog is between sizes, however, I found that due to the boxier midsection of a terrier, sizing up was best for even the leanest terrier such as Miles.
 I ordered a 32 and a 34, and the 34 is perfect for Miles.

 Toppa is the most extreme-weather coat Pomppa offers.
 Miles has been wearing his Toppa on most outings since November.
 I never imagined Miles would be wearing it outdoors in the PNW for months on end, but here we are, still using it well into March!
 Here is a gallery so you can get an idea of the fit and how well this coat serves the wild and athletic dogs: